CBR vs VBR: Choosing the Right Bitrate for Your Video

 Bitrate refers to the amount of data transmitted per second in video streaming and encoding.
 It's like the flow of water through a pipe – the higher the bitrate, the more data flows, affecting both video quality and file size.

 Bitrate is measured in units such as kilobits per second (kbps) or megabits per second (Mbps).
-Higher bitrates generally mean better video quality but also result in larger file sizes, impacting storage and bandwidth usage.
+Higher bitrates generally mean better video quality but also result in larger file sizes, which affects storage and bandwidth usage.

-Adjusting the bitrate achieves various quality levels in video streaming.
+Adjusting the bitrate achieves different quality levels in video streaming.
 Resolutions like 240p, 360p, 480p, 720p, and 1080p indicate different levels of video quality.
-Higher resolutions and frame rates require increased bitrates to ensure clear visuals and smooth motion.
+Higher resolutions and frame rates require higher bitrates to ensure clear visuals and smooth motion.

 What factors influence bitrate?